stahlleiton/cms-das-pre-exercises/_episodes/01-CMSDataAnalysisSchoolPreExerciseFirstSet.md

 >
 {: .callout}

 There are several sets of pre-exercises.
-As outlined above, if you are going through the pre-exercises in preparation to attending a CMSDAS, we strongly recommend using the laptop you intend to bring to the school and logging into the computing cluster local to the school, as specified below.
+As outlined above, if you are going through the pre-exercises in preparation for attending a CMSDAS, we strongly recommend using the laptop you intend to bring to the school and logging into the computing cluster local to the school, as specified below.

-# Setting up accounts and tools
+> ## Note

-Before proceeding with tis and the following pre-exercises, make sure that you have gone through all the <a href="setup.html">setup</a> steps.
+>Before proceeding with this and the following pre-exercises, make sure that you have gone through all <a href="../setup.html">setup</a> steps.

 # Exercise 1 - Simple cut and paste exercise